Our role

 A global public health emergency, pathogens are rapidly evolving resistance to antimicrobial drugs such as antibiotics.

-We are currently working on a project for discussion with the Prime Minister in 2021, titled ‘The threat of infectious diseases and antimicrobial resistance in Aotearoa New Zealand’.
+In 2022, we released a report entitled ‘The threat of infectious diseases and antimicrobial resistance in Aotearoa New Zealand’.
+(March 2022)

 Fluoride